slackapi/bolt-js/docs/_future/custom_functions.md

 module.exports = { helloWorldFunc };
 ```
-The above file declares a function handler, `helloWorld`, that takes in inputs from the `event`, which is the function being triggered.
+The above file declares a function handler, `helloWorld`, that takes in inputs from the `event`, which is the payload received when your function is being executed.
 It executes logic within the handler to send a message with a random greeting to the specified recipient in the desired channel.
 Then, a new `SlackFunction` instance is declared that actually links the `helloWorld` handler to the function being run through its function ID (`SampleFunctionDefinition`):
 ```js
 // Let's create a new Slack Function with helloWorld as its handler const helloWorldFunc = new SlackFunction(SampleFunctionDefinition.id, helloWorld);